dmentipl/recipes/_sources/index.md.txt

 ## Recipes

-Browse all recipes, by ingredient, by cuisine, or by tag.
+Browse all recipes, by ingredient, by cuisine, or by collection.

 ````{dropdown} **All recipes**
 ```{toctree}